fhamborg/Giveme5W/README.md

 $ python3 examples/server.py
 ```

-Starting up the server may take a few moments.
-Once the server is running, you can pass `GET` and `POST` requests to `http://localhost:5000/extract`.
+Starting up the server takes a few seconds.
+Once the server is running, you can send `GET` and `POST` requests to `http://localhost:5000/extract`.
 Simply pass a single JSON object that needs to contain the text of an article, i.e., a field named

 * `articletext` (the text of the article including or excluding the headline)